ViralTexts/gtr-clusters/clusters/18750702-sn89077510-AmericanInventions.md

 ## [From _Dodgeville chronicle._](https://chroniclingamerica.loc.gov/lccn/sn85033019/1875-09-03/ed-1/seq-1)

 #### 1875-09-03 &middot; Dodgeville, Wis.

 <table style="width: 100%;"><tr><td style="width: 50%">

+ an experiment.
+If it be found that this
+ore can be profitably obtained and manu­
+factured a large tracle will soon spring up,
+and a rapid development of our iron
+mines result.
+Speed the day, say we.”
 The great American inventions, which
 have been adopted all over tlie world, are
 the following: 1.
 The cotton-gin, without